ofirnachum/ofirnachum.github.io/_pages/about.md

 For my publications, please see my Google Scholar (link on the sidebar).

 For contact information, please find my preferred email listed in any of my recent publications.
+Just make sure to switch the domain to my current employer.